League2GO/league2go.github.io/_posts/en/2023-01-29-mobile-notifications.md

 ### Last resort

 As a last resort, uninstall and re-install the League2GO app.
-At login, activate push notifications, then, you will receive a confirmation push notication on your device.
+At login, activate push notifications, you will receive a confirmation push notication on your device.

 ## Wrapping up